VerseMetaVerse/UnrealVerse/README.md

 > [!TIP]
 > WHATS NEW:
-> The Fabulous DISASTER of Fabulous BLACK FRIDAY is **OVER** at FAB.COM - Sign the petition to kick FAB OUT to a galaxy far far away here: https://www.change.org/p/bring-back-unreal-engine-marketplace - **wishlist** has gone missing so finding your favs will be a challenge -
+> FAB.COM is now attempting a Fabulous Winter Sale afterthe Fabulous DISASTER of Fabulous BLACK FRIDAY.
+"Epic Games CEO Apologizes For the State of Fab at Launch" - https://80.lv/articles/epic-games-ceo-apologizes-for-the-state-of-fab-at-launch/ - Sign the petition to kick FAB OUT to a galaxy far far away here: https://www.change.org/p/bring-back-unreal-engine-marketplace - **wishlist** has gone missing so finding your favs will be a challenge -
 > FAB.COM has replaced the Unreal Marketplace and it is a horrible sad replacement that is hard to navigate and make sense of for the PRIMARY PRIORITY of being useful to Unreal Developers.
 I will expand the FAB.COM section as we journey together to make sense out of that mess